arturdryomov/pages/content/posts/2019-12-30-on-technical-writing.md

 As I remember this, the experience feels like a bright stark of empathy.
 Such a wonderful feeling.

+> [!TIP]
-> :bulb: Don’t hesitate to ask for advice and opinion.
+> Don’t hesitate to ask for advice and opinion.
 That’s how we evolve.

 Being a dumb youngling, at a certain point, I’ve decided to stop this enterprise and delete everything I wrote.
 I don’t even remember the motivation